Sizes of Plasma Cutter Tips: Charts for Amps & Thickness

 kerf compensation ensures accuracy

-With pierce height, standoff, and arc voltage stabilized, you need to program kerf compensation so the cut path yields nominal dimensions.
-Offset the toolpath by half the kerf width to the correct side of the geometry: outside for external contours, inside for holes and pockets.
-This preserves plasma accuracy on finished features.
+After you stabilize pierce height, standoff, and arc voltage, you need to program kerf compensation.
+This offset helps the cut path produce the part size you want.
+Offset the toolpath by half the measured kerf width on the correct side of the geometry.

 Base offsets on kerf charts, then verify with test cuts.
 Measure, record, and update CAM for repeatable accuracy.